cloudspace/zip_recruiter/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Notes

+There is a bug in Thor (see
+[issue 261](https://github.com/wycats/thor/issues/261)) where the help command for a subcommand will display the subcommand with underscores if the class is CamelCase.
+E.g., `$ ziprecruiter jobalerts` shows `ziprecruiter job_alerts` in the help command's output.